WTOG

-WTOG (channel 44) is an independent television station licensed to St. Petersburg, Florida, United States, serving the Tampa Bay area.
+WTOG (channel 44), branded as Tampa Bay 44, is an independent television station licensed to St. Petersburg, Florida, United States, serving the Tampa Bay area.
 It is owned by the CBS News and Stations group, and maintains studios on Northeast 105th Terrace in St. Petersburg, near the west end of the Gandy Bridge; its transmitter is located in Riverview, Florida.

 History

 Early years

 WTOG first signed on the air on November 4, 1968, operating as an independent station.
-The station was founded by Saint Paul, Minnesota–based Hubbard Broadcasting, who also owned radio station WGTO (540 AM, now WFLF) in nearby Cypress Gardens; Hubbard originally wanted to name the station WGTO-TV, but the request was denied by the Federal Communications Commission (FCC); in those days, the FCC did not allow television and radio stations to share the same base callsign if they were licensed in different cities.
-This led to Hubbard using a slightly modified form of the callsign.
+The station was founded by Saint Paul, Minnesota–based Hubbard Broadcasting, who also owned radio station WGTO (540 AM, now WFLF) in nearby Cypress Gardens.
+Hubbard originally wanted to name the station WGTO-TV, but the request was denied by the Federal Communications Commission (FCC); in those days, the FCC did not allow television and radio stations to share the same base call sign if they were licensed in different cities.
+This led to Hubbard using a slightly modified form of the call sign.

 The station began with a limited test schedule airing two hours per day, but expanded to broadcasting eight hours per day on January 27, 1969, initially airing from 3 p.m. to 11 p.m. daily.

 Initially, WTOG ran a lineup of older movies, some low-budget syndicated programs, a few off-network westerns and sitcoms, and some cartoons.
 In the station's early days, its slogan was "WTOG...
 As Far as the Eye Can See", which was made famous by its mid-1970s station identification package.
 WTOG caught on with viewers immediately; so much so, in fact, that it forced competitor WSUN-TV (channel 38, frequency now occupied by WTTA) off the air in 1970.
 For the rest of the 1970s into the early 1980s, WTOG was the only independent station in the Tampa Bay area.
 During the 1970s, WTOG gradually expanded its programming hours: by 1972, the station signed on at 10:30 a.m. on weekdays and around 1 p.m. on weekends.
 By 1976, WTOG signed on the air daily by 7 a.m.
 Gradually, WTOG added better sitcoms, more cartoons, off-network dramas, and better movies.
 While the station was profitable all along, its programming improved significantly in the late 1970s.